voytas75/KrakenExchange/CONTRIBUTING.md

-# Contributing to KrakenExchangeAPI-PowerShell
+# Contributing to KrakenExchange

-Thank you for your interest in contributing to KrakenExchangeAPI-PowerShell!
+Thank you for your interest in contributing to KrakenExchange!
 This document outlines some guidelines and expectations for contributors to our repository.

 ## How to Contribute